EigenOz/FuelCap_Detection-/README.md

 ### 1. Project Overview

 This project focuses on developing a deep learning model for automated fuel cap detection.
-The primary goal is to accurately locate and classify fuel caps in images or video streams, which can be critical for applications such as:
+The primary goal is to accurately locate  fuel caps in images and video streams, locate the centroid (coordinates) of the bounding box and give this information to the robotic arm:

-* Automated vehicle inspection systems.
-* Robotic refueling.
-* Quality control in manufacturing.
-* Safety monitoring.

-We leverage state-of-the-art object detection architectures (specifically YOLOv8/YOLOv11 via the `ultralytics` framework) to achieve high accuracy and inference speed.

 ---

 ### 2. Features

-* **Robust Fuel Cap Detection:** Utilizes advanced YOLO models for precise localization.
+* **Robust Fuel Cap Detection:** Utilizes advanced YOLO models & Transformer models for precise localization.
 * **GPU Accelerated:** Optimized for NVIDIA GPUs using PyTorch and CUDA for fast training and inference.
 * **Custom Dataset:** Trained on a curated dataset of fuel caps in diverse scenarios.
 * **Modular Codebase:** Easy to understand, modify, and extend for future enhancements.